 It’s the night before the big race; Ironman Arizona 2015.
 I do my normal routine, stay off my legs, eat dinner and take a hot shower hoping it will give me some rest as I usually do not sleep well the night before I race.
 My 3rd Ironman in three years; 2.4 mile swim, 112 mile bike and 26.2 run.
 A journey of a thousand miles begins with one single step.
 I am stronger and more prepared than in the past, calm, and focused, I own my beginners mindset.
-Before lights out, I receive a text from Katie (my coach) wishing me luck and signs off her text with a simple word- Fight.
+Before lights out, I receive a text from my coach wishing me luck and signs off her text with a simple word- Fight.
 Not to fight with others :) but to find the ‘fight’ within me; persevere, dig deep and to do the absolute best I can.
 Lights out.
 I toss and turn, thinking how it has taken a village to get me to the start line.
-I have had great support from family, friends, work colleagues, coach Katie, my incredible husband, Daniel, the girls from my cycling team, all the friends and long training rides; yup, it takes a village to get me to tomorrow's start line.
+I have had great support from family, friends, work colleagues, coach, my incredible husband Daniel, my team, all the friends and long training rides; yup, it takes a village to get me to tomorrow's start line.
 But that village won't get me to the finish, it will take ‘just me’ to cross that finish line- fight.

 Rise and shine, Daniel and I awake, prepare for the big day making our power oatmeal and turbo coffee.
 Tired from the sleepless night, we are both in our zone getting ready, physically and mentally for whatever is thrown our way.
 Swim like the boat sunk, bike like you stole it and run for your life.